 Take this example:

-On the left, there's a lot much going on.
-The two main elements are the same size, there are many different colors.
-It makes it hard to know where to look.
-Your eyes glaze over everything, creating some uneasiness and lack of direction.
+There’s a lot going on on the left.
+The two main elements are the same size, and multiple colors make it hard to know where to look.

 On the right, your eye is automatically drawn to the main blue box on the left, then naturally goes to the elements on the right before landing on the orange call to action (CTA).